DouglasTitze/DouglasTitze.github.io/_posts/2023-05-09-create-target-array-in-the-given-order.md

 ---
 title: Create Target Array in the Given Order
-date: 2023-12-31 00:00:00 -400
+date: 2023-05-09 00:00:00 -400
-categories: [Coding Questions, XXXXX]
+categories: [Coding Questions, Easy]
-tags: [python, TAGS]
+tags: [python, array]
 ---

 # Links

 Go to my [solution](#solution)
-Go to the [question](LINK_HERE){:target="_blank"} on LeetCode
+Go to the [question](https://leetcode.com/problems/create-target-array-in-the-given-order/){:target="_blank"} on LeetCode

 # My Thoughts

 **What Went Well**
-I came up with two different approaches to the probelm using techniques I didn't know about until this year, so I am glad I got some practice with them.
+I came up with two different approaches to the problem using techniques I learned about this year, so I am glad I got some practice with them.

 # Algorithm Description